jzohrab/lute-manual/src/background.md

 | Flashcards/testing | Lute is designed for reading only, there is no testing. |
 | Automated or bulk translation | Lute isn't designed to automatically create bidirectional readers, or to auto-create translations.
 You can use Lute's [Term import](https://github.com/jzohrab/lute/wiki/Bulk-Term-Import) feature, along with something like Google Sheets, to imitate that. |

-There are other smaller features that Lute doesn't have yet, but the above are the biggest ones that may be dealbreakers for you.
+There are other smaller features that Lute doesn't have yet, but the above are the biggest ones that may be dealbreakers for you at the moment.